Mount Dennis station

-Mount Dennis is an intermodal transit terminal under construction in Toronto, Ontario, Canada.
-Located east of the intersection of Eglinton Avenue and Weston Road in the Mount Dennis neighbourhood in the district of York, the station will be the western terminus of the future Line 5 Eglinton as well as an intermediate station on the GO Transit Kitchener line and Union Pearson Express.
-The station has been designated as one of many "mobility hubs" in Greater Toronto.
-It is scheduled to open in 2023.
+Mount Dennis (also known as Mount Dennis GO) is an intermodal transit terminal in Toronto, Ontario, Canada.
+Located east of the intersection of Eglinton Avenue and Weston Road in the Mount Dennis neighbourhood in the district of York, it is a station on GO Transit's Kitchener line and the Union Pearson Express (UP Express) and will be the western terminus of Line 5 Eglinton.
+The station has been designated as one of "Metrolinx's many mobility hubs" in Greater Toronto.
+It opened on November 16, 2025, for GO Transit and UP Express service.
+A start date for Line 5 service has yet to be announced.

 The station is being built on the lands formerly known as Kodak Heights, which was a camera manufacturing facility operated by the Eastman Kodak Company from 1918 to 2006.
-The station will use Kodak Building 9, a heritage building and local landmark, as a station entrance.
+The station will use Kodak Building 9, a recreational heritage building and local landmark, as a station entrance.
 Adjacent to the station, the Eglinton Maintenance and Storage Facility is also located on the lands.

 Timeline

 A draft prepared on April 10, 2013, established four designs for the station.
-In all the designs, the underground LRT platform was 150 m long—long enough for four vehicle trainsets.
+In all the designs, the underground LRT platform was 150 m long, enough for four vehicle trainsets.
 Two designs placed the bus platform on the north side of Eglinton, accessed through a 230 m pedestrian tunnel.
-In the other two designs, the bus platforms were on the south side of Eglinton, accessed through a 260 metre pedestrian tunnel.
+In two designs other than the final product, the bus platforms were on the south side of Eglinton, accessed through a 260 metre pedestrian tunnel.

 By 2016, the finalized design placed the bus loop on the north side of the station, accessed by a relocated Photography Drive bridge that crosses Eglinton further to the east than the old bridge.
 This roadway would pass east of the renovated Kodak building, which would form the station's third entrance.

 On the weekend of February 19 to 21, 2016, the Photography Drive bridge over Eglinton Avenue was demolished to make way for construction on the Mount Dennis station site.

 In August 2016, the former Kodak building was temporarily moved 60 m to facilitate construction.
 On November 13, 2017, the building was moved back to sit on a newly built foundation.
 The community wanted this landmark preserved; thus, it will become an integral part of Mount Dennis station.

 By August 2018, some track had already been laid within the Line 5 portion of the station.
 By August 2019, track had been extended from the station platform eastwards past the junction with the Eglinton Maintenance and Storage Facility, but overhead wire for pantographs had not yet been hung; escalators and wall tiles were being installed; graffiti had been removed from the Kodak building and restoration work to its interior was in progress.

 By the fourth quarter of 2020, light rail vehicles were making test runs between Mount Dennis and Keelesdale stations.

+On October 23, 2025, the province announced that the GO and Union Pearson Express platforms of the station would be opening on November 16, 2025, no matter the status of Line 5.